Crypto Overview in Liechtenstein

 Industry Focus

 Liechtenstein’s crypto industry is concentrated around institutional services: custody, tokenization of real-world assets, compliant exchange operations, and private banking integration.
-The Token Container Model has made the jurisdiction especially relevant for security token offerings and the tokenization of traditional assets such as real estate, art, and financial instruments.
-Companies like Sygnum have established Liechtenstein subsidiaries specifically to use the country as an EEA gateway for broader European expansion under MiCA passporting.
+The Token Container Model has made the jurisdiction especially relevant for security token offerings and tokenization of traditional assets such as real estate, art, and financial instruments.
+The LTIN network, launched in October 2025, strengthens the infrastructure layer for institutional-grade blockchain services requiring European data governance.

 Regulatory Evolution

-The country’s AML/CFT framework has earned strong marks internationally.
+The country’s AML/CFT framework has earned strong international marks.
 In MONEYVAL’s Fifth Round Mutual Evaluation published in June 2022, Liechtenstein was rated compliant or largely compliant on 37 of 40 FATF Recommendations, with zero non-compliant ratings.
-It is one of only five MONEYVAL member jurisdictions placed on the regular follow-up process, indicating strong overall performance in combating financial crime.
+It is one of only five MONEYVAL member jurisdictions in the regular follow-up process.
+The Travel Rule is fully transposed, and the CARF Act (effective January 2026) adds cross-border tax transparency, reinforcing compliance credentials for international institutional clients.

 Country Map